curityio/kubernetes-training/README.md

 - Automate external certificate issuance using cert-manager.
 - Automate certificate renewal and reloading of the external certificate by the API gateway.

-## Lesson 4 - SQL Database Storage
+## Lesson 4 - API Gateway Plugin Integration (for Curity Token Handler)

 Follow the [README instructions](./lesson-4/README.md) to learn how to:

+- Deploy plugins with the API gateway to perform token translation tasks.
+- Use the Phantom Token plugin to handle introspection of opaque access tokens.
+- Use the OAuth Proxy plugin to process cookies from Single Page Applications.

+## Lesson 5 - SQL Database Storage (for Curity Identity Server)

+Follow the [README instructions](./lesson-5/README.md) to learn how to:

 - Redeploy the Curity Idemtity Server using SQL database storage for identity data.
-- Query the database to view stored resources such as user accounts.
+- Query the database to view stored identity data including user accounts.
 - Use external storage to avoid data loss if you recreate Kubernetes pods, nodes or the entire cluster.

-## Lesson 5 - Deployment Pipeline
+## Lesson 6 - Deployment Pipeline

 Follow the [README instructions](./lesson-5/README.md) to learn how to:

-- Parameterize Curity Identity Server configuration to support multiple stages of a deployment pipeline.
+- Parameterize Curity Identity Server configuration to reduce duplication for a deployment pipeline.
-- Split the configuration into multiple files.
-- Deploy the configuration in a custom Docker image.
+- Split the configuration into multiple files and ship them in a custom Docker image.
 - Protect secure values in the configuration.

 ## Free Resources